zfnmxt/futhark-ad/notes.md

                                  (acc * (x_2 * x_4), acc' * (x_2 * x_4) + acc * (x_2' * x_4 + x_2 * x_4'))

              in  |x_6|(dx_6/dx_4) + |x_5|x_5'

+# Futhark Implementation

+Automatic differentiation eixsts as a *compiler pass* in the Futhark compiler.
+The input to this pass is an [A-normal form](https://en.wikipedia.org/wiki/A-normal_form) program in the Core IR, which look very similar to the programs already considered.

+These programs consist of a number of *functions* which consists of arguments and a function body.
+Function bodies consist of a series of *statements* and a list of return values.

+A statement consists of a pattern `p = (x_1,.., x_n)`, which is a tuple of variables, and an expression `e` (which returns a tuple of the same shape as `p`):

+    (x_1,...,x_n) = e

+## Some questions:

+* Should there be a mechanism that returns the forward mode derivative of any statement?
+This way, they can easily be incorporated into the computation of the adjoint.
+This also means that the adjoint map must support statements (perhaps `A : VName -> (VName, Stms)`)?

+* Things should be more modular.
+Should be able to take a statement and pass it to some function `fwd` or `rev` and retrieve the corresponding derivative statement as a result.
+In some sense, the derivative should just be the derivative and the method (`fwd` or `rev`) should be irrelevant.
+(In this scenario, what would the output be?
+I suppose you could just wrap things in a `Body` to make it clear what the output is.)

+* How to mix adjoints/gradients is non-obvious.
+Generally, we'll have some map of adjoints as well as our primal program.

+* Should be able to differentiate an arbitrary series of statements instead of just functions (or bodies)?

+* How do we seamlessly handle looking up the type of variables?
+(This is needed for intiailizing gradients and adjoints.)
+Also, what type should tangents/adjoints take?
+Should they just reflect their primal counterparts?

+## Forward mode

+For each primal variable `x_i`, we associate a tangent variable `x_grad_i` in a mapping `T : VName -> VName`.

 # Optimizations

 ## Inner-product